 Trivia / The Adventures of Jimmy Neutron: Boy Genius

-Accidentally Accurate: Despite coasting along on Rule of Cool, the show sometimes got something right even when the writers obviously weren't even aiming for accuracy.
+Accidentally Correct Writing: Despite coasting along on Rule of Cool, the show sometimes got something right even when the writers obviously weren't even aiming for accuracy.
 One such highlight occured in Sorry, Wrong Era when Jimmy shattered the big diamond in an attempt to break off a chunk small enough for his jury-rigged Bamboo Technology time-warping device.
 Diamond, while certainly the hardest natural substance on earth, is also brittle enough to shatter using little more than a hammer, chisel, and a little bit of precision.

 Sam's Verbal Tic ("Yeah!") is a reference to The Weird Al Show, where in the first Adventures of Fatman segment, Billy West played Al's Evil Uncle Frank, who plotted to flood the city and loot it using melted ice cream; the voice and tic was carried over from Frank.
 DNA Productions, before getting into 3D animation, animated the Fatman segments.

 Bowdlerization: In the episode When Pants Attack, Cindy's exposed underwear is treated no differently than that of Jimmy, Carl, and Sheen.
 In the book version, however, she is the only one of the four to undergo Scenery Censor; first with a bush, then a sign.
 Whether intentional or not, the illustrations give the impression that she isn't wearing any underwear at all.